plgd-dev/hub/docs/guide/developing/dashboard.md

 ### Application name

-Change the application name which also appears as a part of the Title bar in the browser header in file `./http-gateway/web/src/config.js` by changing the `appName` field.
+The application name which also appears in the title bar can be changed by modifying the `appName` field in `./http-gateway/web/src/config.js`

 ### Header / Status Bar

-Header has a dedicated component which can be found in `./http-gateway/web/src/components/status-bar/status-bar.js`.
-You can modify the `div` whith `id` of `status-bar` by removing the already present component like `LanguageSwitcher` or `UserWidget`, or simply adding other content next to these components.
+The header has a dedicated component which can be found in `./http-gateway/web/src/components/status-bar/status-bar.js`.
+You can modify the status-bar `<div id="status-bar">...</div>` by removing existing components like `LanguageSwitcher` and `UserWidget` or by adding different content in the `div`.

 ### Footer

 Footer has a dedicated component which can be found in `./http-gateway/web/src/components/footer/footer.js`.
-You can modify the `footer` tag by removing the already present links, or simply adding other content next to them.
+You can modify the `footer` tag by removing the already present links, or simply adding different content next to them.

 ### Text changes

-Every text in this application is comming from a translation file located in `./http-gateway/web/src/languages/langauges.json`.
-This object contains as many blocks, as many languages you support in your application.
-If some of the blocks are missing you can simply duplicate them and use the same language code you used when you added a new language.
+Every text in this application is coming from a translation file located in `./http-gateway/web/src/languages/langauges.json`.
+This object contains a language block for each language you support in your application.
+If a block is missing you can duplicate an existing block and modify the block with the language code that is missing.

 Some messages might be missing.
 This is due to fact that they were not yet translated.
-You can do that manually or automatically with some language manager like [POEditor](https://poeditor.com/).
+You can add them manually or use a language editor like [POEditor](https://poeditor.com/).

-You can also override these strings to fit your need, for example if you would like to have `Devices` as a name of the menu which we call `Things`, you have to find the key `menu.things` and change its value to `Devices`.
+You can also override these strings to fit your need, for example, if you would like to have `Devices` as the name of the menu which we call `Things`, you have to find the key `menu.things` and change its value to `Devices`.